NiekD/pilight/docs/source/eventing/actions/label.rst

 .. code-block:: console

-   IF 1 == 1 THEN label DEVICE tempLabel TO Door was opened BLINK on FOR 1 MINUTE
+   IF 1 == 1 THEN label DEVICE tempLabel TO Door was opened BLINK on FOR 1 MINUTE IF 1 == 1 THEN label DEVICE tempLabel TO Door was opened COLOR #000000 BGCOLOR #FF0000